Quanic0/Simple-Firefox-Addon/README.md

 # Simple-Firefox-Addon
-A simple project for Hackswift
+A simple project for Hackswift.
 To instaill it open your Mozilla Firefox type about:debugging#/runtime/this-firefox click on install temporary addon